-As of January 1, 2016, the minimum wage in California is $10.00 an hour.
+As of January 1, 2019, the minimum wage in California is $11.00 an hour for employers with fewer than 25 employees, and $12 per hour for employers with 26 or more employees.
 However, people who are outside salespersons, or the parent, spouse or child of the employer or an apprentice indentured under the State Division of Apprenticeship Standards may be exempt, meaning that they may be paid less than the minimum wage.
 Additionally, people who are considered “learners” can be paid less than the minimum wage, but no less than 85% of the minimum wage and this exemption applies only during the first 160 hours of work.
 To be considered a “learner” you must be working in an occupation in which you have no previous similar, or related experience.
 There are also some exceptions for persons who are either mentally and/or physically disabled and certain non-profit organizations.
 In these cases, the person or the organization may be issued a special license to pay less than the legal minimum wage.

 What Is The Federal Minimum Wage?

 Currently, the federal minimum wage is $7.25 an hour and in most cases employers may not pay a wage that is less than the federal minimum.

 California law defines a workweek as any seven consecutive 24-hour periods that begin with the same calendar day each week.
 A workweek may begin on any day of the week.
 Typically, a workweek is from Sunday to Sunday, but under California law it doesn’t have to be.